AI, progress & app workflow

 What to do next

-For "What lighting context can add to a face yoga workflow", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "What lighting context can add to a face yoga workflow" when you want app support for that action.
-The useful signal for "What lighting context can add to a face yoga workflow" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Workflow value: lighting context", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Workflow value: lighting context" when you want app support for that action.
+The useful signal for "Workflow value: lighting context" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary